unico-inc/AnyValuePluginDoc/README.md

 # Summary

-`FAnyValue` is a type that can hold and get various types like `std::any` in C++.
+`FAnyValue` is a type that can hold and get values of various types, like `std::any` in C++.

-Various primitive types, string types, structures, UObjects, etc. are supported.
+Various primitive types, string types, USTRUCT structures, UObjects, etc. are supported.

 # How to use in Blueprint